 Features of FriCAS

-- FriCAS offers a wide range of simple yet intuitive command for symbolic computation and provides a robust numerical library.
+- FriCAS offers a wide range of simple yet intuitive commands for symbolic computation and provides a robust numerical library.

-- It allows plotting of different types of datasets easily with its innovative interactive console.
+- It allows the plotting of different types of datasets easily with its innovative interactive console.

 - FriCAS has built-in support for pattern matching, vectors, sets, multisets, and hash tables.